 Figure 4 shows the allocations for the same representative data sets in terms of the allocations to Non-US equity as a percentage of total equity, which includes both developed and emerging markets.
-Unlike the definition of size, the schema defining US vs. Non-US equities is well defined, but it is still useful to understand what percentage represents a market neutral position in terms of total global equity capitalization.
-The MSCI USA Index represents roughly 70% of the MSCI World Index and 62% of the MSCI ACWI Index as of mid-2022.
-Therefore, Non-US equities represent roughly 30%-38%, which would be technically market neutral in global terms.
-The appropriate allocation for US-domiciled investors saving for retirement that represents a US-defined liability stream could be less than 'market neutral'.
-We cover this topic in our paper entitled, Fifty Years of Broadbased International Data: What Have We Learned for Asset Allocation?5
+Unlike the definition of size, the schema defining US vs. Non-US equities is relatively well defined, but it is still useful to understand what percentage represents a "market neutral" position in terms of total global equity capitalization as a reference point.
+The MSCI USA Index represents roughly 70% of the MSCI World Index and 62% of the MSCI ACWI Index as of the end of 2022.
+Therefore, Non-US equities represent roughly 30%-38%, which would be technically "market neutral" in global terms.